hobbstech/spring-data-jpa-helper/README.md

 # spring-data-jpa-helper
-Consists of helper utitlities for the spring data jpa api.
+Consists of helper utilities for the spring data jpa api.